Joseph Michael Schmondiuk

-Joseph Michael Schmondiuk, D.D.
-(August 6, 1912 - December 25, 1978), born in Wall, Pennsylvania, was an Archbishop of the Ukrainian Catholic Church.
-He is the first bishop of the church who was born in the United States.
+Joseph Michael Schmondiuk (August 6, 1912 – December 25, 1978) was a Ukrainian Catholic prelate who served as Archeparch of Philadelphia.
+He was the first Ukrainian Catholic bishop born in the United States.

-On August 14, 1961, he was appointed Bishop of Stamford, succeeding Ambrose Senyshyn.
+On August 14, 1961, Schmondiuk was appointed Bishop of Stamford, succeeding Ambrose Senyshyn.
 On September 20, 1977, he was appointed Archbishop of Philadelphia.
-He was succeeded by Basil H. Losten as Bishop of Stamford.
 Schmondiuk was a Council Father of the Second Vatican Council.